History of the

 STAFF, FUNDING, & DELEGATE SELECTION

-California Girls State is staffed by American Legion Auxiliary members who volunteer their time and effort to this enterprise.
-All Girls State programs' administrative costs are defrayed by their Department (state) organizations.
+ALA California Girls State is staffed by American Legion Auxiliary members who volunteer their time and effort to this enterprise.
+All Girls State programs' administrative costs are defrayed by their Department (state-level) organizations.
 All costs for Girls Nation, including transportation, are financed by the American Legion Auxiliary's national organization.
 Delegates to Girls State programs are selected with the help of their high school principals on the basis of potential leadership qualities and must be between their Junior and Senior years in high school to qualify.
 Through these programs, it is estimated that each summer the American Legion Auxiliary is adding 19,000 young women trained in the processes of government to a group of women that has now reached over one million.